astrophpeter/CnnPythonDeploy/README.md

 # Prerequisites

-You will need the follow packages, they can all be installed via pip
+You will need the following packages, they can all be installed via pip

 1. Tensorflow  [https://www.tensorflow.org/install/]